Hamza498208/Bank-Management-System/README.md

 Handles all user inputs from the terminal (admin side).

+Provides an interactive admin menu to perform operations.

+⚠️ Notes

-Provides an interactive admin menu to perform operations.⚠️ Notes Ensure customers.txt is in the same directory as the executable for proper loading and saving of customer data.
+Ensure customers.txt is in the same directory as the executable for proper loading and saving of customer data.

 All transactions are stored as a comma-separated list of integers under each customer's record.